-Poet, writer and humanitarian, Rabindranath Tagore was the first Indian to be awarded the Nobel Prize for Literature and played a key role in the renaissance of modern India.
+Poet, writer and humanitarian, Rabindranath Tagore was the first Indian to be awarded the Nobel Prize for Literature and he played a key role in the renaissance of modern India.
 Tagore is most widely known for his poetry, but he was also an accomplished author of novels, short stories, plays and articles.
 He took an active interest in a widespread range of social, cultural and artistic endeavours.
 He has been described as one of the first Twentieth Century’s global man.

 “So I repeat we never can have a true view of man unless we have a love for him.
 Civilisation must be judged and prized, not by the amount of power it has developed, but by how much it has evolved and given expression to, by its laws and institutions, the love of humanity.”